 Check the useful language.

-Greeting and signature or closing line.
-These are the first and last lines in an email or letter.
+➪ Greeting and signature or closing line.
+These are the first and last lines of an email or letter.

 Structure and useful language

 The greeting is used to address your reader.
 If you know the person you are writing to, use ‘Dear Mr’ for a man and ‘Dear Ms’ for a woman, followed by their surname (NOT their name).
 If you don’t know the name of the person you are writing to, you can use ‘Dear Sir/Madam’.